kibertoad/toad-scheduler/README.md

 ## Usage with async tasks

-In order to avoid unhandled rejections, make sure to use AsyncTask if you task is asynchronous:
+In order to avoid unhandled rejections, make sure to use AsyncTask if your task is asynchronous:

 ```js
 const { ToadScheduler, SimpleIntervalJob, AsyncTask } = require('toad-scheduler')